farrukhafzaal/Assignment-2-Abstract-Diagrams/README.md

-# Assignment-2-Abstract-Diagrams
+# Assignment 2 (Abstract-Diagrams - Design Patterns)

-Abstract Diagrams of Design Patterns
+This file consists of abstract diagrams of Singleton, Factory, Adapter and Decorator Design Patterns.